ExACT: Teaching AI Agents to Explore with Reflective-MCTS and Exploratory Learning: Experiments

 \subsection{Learning Results}

 Next, we evaluate \thinkact{}: teaching GPT-4o to explore and improve its performance using knowledge and experience gained from \rmcts{}.
 Since GPT-4o fine-tuning does not support images\footnote{At the time of the study, GPT-4o vision-finetuning was not yet supported.}, we evaluate all methods with a text-only modality from VWA.
 We mainly consider training and evaluating on 234 tasks from the Classifieds environment, as GPT-4o finetuning is costly.
 For simplicity, we refer to \rmcts{} with a multi-agent-debate value function $V_{\texttt{MAD}}$ as \rmctsdebate{}.
+Note that \thinkact{} and \react{} use similar prompts, with slight modifications in the system prompts to encourage exploration

 \paragraph{Training Data} We first run \rmctsdebate{} on Classifieds, and then sampled 65 trajectories for \chainsft{} according to the estimated values of final success.
 However, since search tree traversals are typically long, we further remove trajectory that results in more than 20 actions, producing 35 trajectories.
 We format these data into multi-turn chats, and use OpenAI finetuning API for training.